Model, Pathways & Methodology

 Explore resources related to the B.C.
 Public Service ‘house’ model, including an overview of its analytic background and development, and hands-on user guides.

 This technical report details the statistical methodologies supporting the development and subsequent testing of the 2015 Work Environment Survey (WES) employee engagement model.
+Testing based on the 2018 WES showed the 2015 model continues to be valid.

 This user guide provides a straightforward explanation of the modelling and analysis process used in the WES cycles, including describing the genesis of the drivers, the house model and engagement pathways.
 The guide is designed to give you - employees, managers, leaders and HR professionals - the information and tools you need to get more out of the Employee Engagement Model.
 This model highlights the most important aspects of the work environment and provides a framework for making strategic improvements.